TheRobotStudio/SO-ARM100/Optional/Wrist_Cam_Mount_RealSense_D435/README.md

 <img src="../../media/d435_mount.png" width="600" />

 This 3D-printed mount lets you easily attach an Intel® RealSense™ D435 or D435i to the **SO100 wrist** — no modifications or extra hardware required.
-You can reuse the spare screws included with Feetech servos.
+You can reuse the spare screws included with the Feetech servos.